FireRat666/shorter/README.md

 *   **Link Inspection**: Safely inspect the destination of a short link by appending a `~` to the key.
 *   **Quick Add**: Create short links on the fly with a simple GET request.
 *   **Password-Protected Links**: Secure links with a password, requiring visitors to enter it before being redirected.
+*   **QR Code Generation**: Automatically generates a scannable QR code for each created short link.
 *   **Secure Admin Panel**: A modern, session-based admin interface for managing the service.
     *   **Subdomain Management**: Create, delete, and configure settings for multiple domains from a single interface.
     *   **Per-Domain Configuration**: Override default settings for link timeouts, display values, and usage limits on a per-subdomain basis.